August 21, 2017

 Below please find a list of a few, but not all, additional holidays which may be celebrated by members of the Cal Lutheran community during the 2017-2018 academic year.

 Each tradition celebrates holidays and observances according to their own calendar.
 A resource that can assist us in learning about a variety of 2017 observances is available at the Anti-Defamation League’s Calendar of Observances.
-Observances held within the 2018 calendar year are available here.
+Observances held within the 2018 and 2019 calendar year are available here.